thegleb/CarND-Capstone/docs/writeup.md

 The goal of `tl_detector.py` is to perform the necessary image processing and publish the index of the waypoint closest to the next traffic light if the light status is red, or `-1` ("not found") if the nearest traffic light is yellow or red.
 This is done at a frequency of 10hz as well, chosen because that is the default rate of image publishing and is thus the theoretical maximum rate at which we can detect and classify traffic lights.

+Luckily in the constrained environments of the simulator and the site, we do not need to worry about seeing multiple traffic lights with different statuses, or obstacles requiring lane changes or other pathfinding algorithms.

 ## Models and architectures explored

 The selection of model and architecture is important as this influences the accuracy and efficiency in detecting traffic lights.